 A microscopic fungus-like organism called Phytophthora ramorum is causing tree disease in certain species across the UK.
 Unfortunately, as there is no cure and the disease can rapidly spread, the scientific advice is to fell those species of trees in an infected area.

 Sadly, the disease has been confirmed across several sites in Sheffield, including at Wyming Brook nature reserve and some surrounding areas.
 Therefore works will soon take place to remove a number of trees across the site.
-It is important to say that only two species, larch and sweet chestnut, are severely affected.
+It is important to say that the only species severely affected at Wyming Brook nature reserve are larch.

 Phytophthora ramorum is a microscopic fungal-like organism (oomycete) which causes extensive damage and death to various species.
 Phytophthora translates to ‘plant destroyer’, and the genus has been responsible for some of the worst plant epidemics in history — including being the primary source of the infamous Irish potato famine in the 19th century.